 - Therapeutic exercise (such as chiropractors)

 However, complementary and alternative medicine (CAM) practices are increasing in popularity amongst chronic pain patients.
-A survey of 908 people living with chronic pain revealed 27-60 per cent use CAM over some of the more conventional treatments.
+A survey of 908 people living with chronic pain revealed 27-60 percent use CAM over some of the more conventional treatments.

 Medicinal CBD for chronic pain

 Cannabidiol (CBD) continues to grow in reputation for its medicinal effects for various conditions.
 Cannabinoids are a specific group of chemical compounds.
 The cannabis plant, Cannabis sativa, contains over 500 chemical substances, from which CBD can be extracted to produce medicinal CPD oil.
-The two most common cannabinoids are cannabidiol and tetrahydrocannabinol (THC), which is more known for recreational uses.
+The two most common cannabinoids are cannabidiol (CBD) and tetrahydrocannabinol (THC), which are more known for recreational uses.

-CBD are anti-inflammatory and have proven to be especially effective against neuropathic pain, which is part of the sensory nervous system.
+CBD is anti-inflammatory and has proven to be especially effective against neuropathic pain, which is part of the sensory nervous system.
 The human nervous system also contains at least two different cannabinoid receptors that work with other parts of the body that control our perception of pain, they’re called the serotonergic and dopaminergic systems and are usually in charge of managing our moods and the feeling of pleasure.

 A 2018 study conducted with 1483 respondents who used medicinal CBD to treat their medical condition reported over 700 using it to treat chronic pain.
-35.8 per cent of these respondents also claimed that CBD treated their medical condition “very well by itself”, which included the top three conditions listed below – chronic pain, arthritis/joint pain, and anxiety.
+35.8 percent of these respondents also claimed that CBD treated their medical condition “very well by itself”, which included the top three conditions listed below – chronic pain, arthritis/joint pain, and anxiety.

 Countries such as Canada and the United States have already begun approving the use of cannabinoids as medicinal treatments.
 The main reason for its approval in Canada was due to the pain-reducing qualities of cannabidiol, especially to treat chronic neuropathic pain.